 I may be awful at replying to texts and emails, but the one thing I religiously check is MyUON.
 Now I’m sure you’re all super familiar with MyHub, UONline, email etc (if you’ve managed to get through university without checking MyUON I’m seriously impressed), but you may not be aware of its ‘Events’ feature.

 The University of Newcastle Students Association (UNSA) regularly host events which make your uni life a little bit easier and a lot more fun.

 UNSA offers free breakfast, BBQs, sporting equipment, sexual health and hygiene supplies and games and activities.
 That’s a LOT of free.
 On top of that, there’s often discounted First Aid, RSA and RCG courses.
 If you want to learn more about UNSA check out the facebook here.

 Check your emails

 In my inbox right now I have 2082 unread emails.
 Don’t be like me!
 Actually open your emails!
 Especially the ones from the University of Newcastle.
 If you don’t check them, you will never know what vital intel you might be missing.
 So often I receive ones about interesting keynote speakers, opportunities and important dates.
 Usually as exam time rolls around each semester there’s a particularly helpful one about the exam timetable and where to get exam help.
-For example if you opened the last one they sent you, you would’ve seen this trusty article on how to make the most of your memory aid.
 Your faculty may even have a newsletter: e.g. the Faculty of Business and Law frequently send out newsletters covering international trips, general updates and job/internship opportunities!

 Keep an eye out on campus